 KZN tipped to take over from Gauteng as SA's next Covid-19 epicentre

-On Monday, Mkhize announced that the country's confirmed Covid-19 cases stood at 373 628 with 140 new deaths reported.
+On Monday, Mkhize said the country's confirmed Covid-19 cases stood at 373 628 with 140 new deaths reported.

 Of the cumulative figure, 45 614 of the cases were from KZN.
 KZN has also recorded 429 deaths with 13 494 recoveries.

-Mkhize said officials from his office are in talks with leadership in KZN on how to move ahead as infections are expected to peak in the next few weeks.
+Mkhize said officials from his office were in talks with leadership in KZN on how to move ahead as infections were expected to peak in the next few weeks.

-He added that the goal now is to avert a shortage of beds and oxygen.
+He added the goal now was to avert a shortage of beds and oxygen.

-He said that the overall incidence risk for the province was 250 cases per 100 000 population.
+He said the overall incidence risk for the province was 250 cases per 100 000 population.

 According to Zikalala, by July 18, just over 1 600 people had been admitted to hospital.